Making One Income Stretch: A Single-Parent Money Guide

 The guilt tax is the money you spend because one income makes you feel like your child is missing out.
 The toy after a hard goodbye.
 The bigger birthday than you can afford.
 The yes you give because separation already gave them enough no.

-Kids remember a surprising amount that did not cost much: sofa dens, pancakes for dinner, being allowed to sleep in your bed after a sad day, someone showing up at the school thing.
-Presence is not a budget category, but it does a lot of heavy lifting.
+Kids remember a surprising amount that didn’t cost much: sofa dens, pancakes for dinner, being allowed to sleep in your bed after a sad day, someone showing up at the school thing.
+Presence isn’t a budget category, but it does a lot of heavy lifting.

 Build the tiniest emergency buffer

-A three-month emergency fund sounds lovely when you are reading it from a life with spare money.
+A three-month emergency fund sounds lovely when you’re reading it from a life with spare money.
 In a one-income house, start smaller. $5. $10.
 The coins left after groceries.
 The refund you forgot was coming.

 Name the pot something specific: school shoes, car noise, medicine, winter.
-A named pot is harder to raid because it already has a job.
-It also turns saving from a moral performance into a practical little shield.
+A named pot is harder to raid because it already has a job, and it turns saving from a moral performance into a practical little shield.

-The first goal is not wealth.
-It is avoiding the next tiny crisis becoming a borrowing crisis.
-If you can build $50, that is not nothing.
+The first goal isn’t wealth.
+It’s avoiding the next tiny crisis becoming a borrowing crisis.
+If you can build $50, that’s not nothing.
 If you can build $100, that can change a whole bad week.

-Sometimes the maths still does not work.
+Sometimes the maths still doesn’t work.
 You cut the forgotten subscriptions, cook at home, claim the help, skip the extras, and the month is still too long.
-That is not a personal failure.
-That is information.
+That isn’t a personal failure.
+That’s information.

-If debt is growing, bills are late, or you are choosing between food and heat, get support early.
-In the U.S., the National Foundation for Credit Counseling can connect people with nonprofit credit counselors for budget and debt help.
-If you are outside the U.S., look for a regulated nonprofit debt-advice service in your country.
+If debt is growing, bills are late, or you’re choosing between food and heat, get support early.
+In the U.S., the National Foundation for Credit Counseling can connect you with nonprofit credit counsellors for budget and debt help.
+Outside the U.S., look for a regulated nonprofit debt-advice service in your country.

-Avoid anyone promising instant debt fixes, secret government money, or pressure to pay fees before they have even looked at your situation.
+Be careful who you ask.
+Avoid anyone promising instant debt fixes, secret government money, or pressure to pay fees before they’ve even looked at your situation.
 Tired people are easy targets.
-You deserve help that does not make the hole deeper.
+You deserve help that doesn’t make the hole deeper.

 And if the money stress is part of the wider separation storm, keep the adult money panic away from the kids where you can.
 They need honesty in child-sized pieces, not the full weight of your bank app at midnight.